HES-Capstone-dBio/dbio-protocol/README.md

 you must run `cargo sqlx prepare`.
 This command regenerates the `sqlx-data.json` file, which should then be checked in and committed, as it is used when compiling offline and building the project's Docker image.
 The build will fail without completing this step.

-## Setup for Testing and Experimentation

-If you simply wish to run the `dbio-protocol` server locally for API testing, the `docker-compose.yml` file connects the most recent code (on this repository branch) with a Postgres database.
-You can run `docker compose up` or `docker compose up --detach` from this directory to spin up both the protocol and database containers.
-The whole setup should take about 5 minutes to build and run on a modern Macbook.
-Once running, the protocol server will bind to `localhost:8080`.

 # API Documentation